 Results from different configurations are intercompared to validate the individual measurement, smoothing, and retrieval errors.
-These predicted errors are compared to the "true" errors resulting from nonlinear retrievals, which are the retrieved minus true values.
+These predicted errors are compared to the true errors resulting from nonlinear retrievals, which are the retrieved minus true values.

-10 2.3 Post-processing quality screening
+2.3 Postprocessing quality screening

-Similar to retrievals from real observations, the simulated retrieval results need screening to remove cloudy scenes (e.g. see O Brien, 2016; Polonsky et al., 2014).
-Because pre-screening is not perfect, the XCO2 estimates from some soundings are of low quality, even if they converge.
-Post-processing screening is handled through calculation of quality flags, taken from Table 5 of Polonsky et al. (2014).
+Similar to retrievals from real observations, the simulated retrieval results need screening to remove cloudy scenes (e.g., see O'Brien et al., 2016; Polonsky et al., 2014).
+Because prescreening is not perfect, the XCO2 estimates from some soundings are of low quality, even if they converge.
+Postprocessing screening is handled through calculation of quality flags, taken from Table 5 of Polonsky et al. (2014).
 These flags are (a) χ{rad}^2 (defined in Eq.
-6) <2 for cases with measurement error, or χ{rad}^2 <1 for cases with no measurement error, (b) retrieved aerosol optical depth <0.2, and (c) degrees of freedom > 1.6 (degrees of freedom results are separated into land and ocean scenes; approximately 1/3 pass post-processing quality screening for cloudy cases; about 80% pass post-processing quality screening for cloud-free cases.
-For cloudy cases, 11% and 28% of cases passing prescreening for ocean and land, respectively, and 25% and 43% of cases passing post-screening for ocean and land, respectively.
-These are low compared to OCO-3 simulation studies (Eldering et al., 2018), where 25-30% of cases passed pre-screening, and 50-70% of cases passed post-screening.
-Some of the quality flags used for the OCO-3 studies (particularly the preprocessing flags) are not available in our study so it is hard to directly compare throughput.
+6) < 2 for cases with measurement error or χ{rad}^2 < 1 for cases with no measurement error, (b) retrieved aerosol optical depth < 0.2, and (c) degrees of freedom > 1.6 (degrees of freedom are defined near Eq.
+4).
+The three bands are averaged to calculate the χ{rad}^2 for the scene.

+Table 4 shows the effects of applying postprocessing quality screening for the different configurations from Table 3.
+The results are separated into land and ocean scenes; approximately one-third pass postprocessing quality screening for cloudy cases; about 80% pass postprocessing quality screening for cloud-free cases.
+For configuration (c) in Table 3 (simulations that include clouds), 11% and 28% of cases passing prescreening for ocean and land, respectively.
+Post-processing screening identifies 25% and 43% of cases for ocean and land, respectively.
+These are low compared to OCO-3 simulation studies (Eldering et al., 2019), where 25%-30% of cases passed prescreening and 50%-70% of cases passed postscreening.
+Some of the quality flags used for the OCO-3 studies (particularly the preprocessing flags) are not available in our study, so it is hard to directly compare throughput.
 The lower throughput suggests that the cloud cases or other aspects of this study were harder than the OCO-3 simulation studies.